 I would describe my style as contemporary, but I don’t restrict myself by labelling my art.
 I love and prefer to work with oils.
-The texture and odour of the oil paints is an inspiration in itself.
+The texture and odor of the oil paints is an inspiration in itself.

 The West Coast is my “happy place”.
 I love everything about the West Coast.
 From the long white beaches, the little fishermen’s villages right through to the people.
-We travel frequently and always somehow end up somewhere in the West Coast.
+We travel frequently and always end up somewhere in the West Coast.
 That is where I get a lot of my inspiration.
-I have a lot of empathy for the fishermencommunity of the West Coast and our coastlines.
+I have a lot of empathy for the fishermen communities of the West Coast and our coastlines.
 Not only are they restricted by regulations regarding their main source of income, they are also subjected to commercialisation.
 The typical fishermen’s cottages have to make way for big fancy houses.
 This is what I try to capture on canvas, those little villages that are fast disappearing, the simplicity and serenity of these scenes but I paint it in bright colours because through the colours I try to capture the essence of the people that live there.

 My subjects changed since I started.
 I tried a variety of subjects but always came back to these types of compositions.